pinecone-io/pinecone-ts-client/README.md

 #### Create Index: Checking the status of a newly created index

-The `createIndex` method issues a create request to the API that returns quickly, but the resulting index is not immediately ready for use upserting, querying, or performing other data operations.
+The `createIndex` method issues a create request to the API that returns quickly, but the resulting index is not immediately ready for upserting, querying, or performing other data operations.
 You can use the `describeIndex` method to find out the status of an index and see whether it is ready for use.

 ```typescript